quangthangisme/tp/docs/DeveloperGuide.md

 **Extensions**
 * 2a.
 No contacts exist in the system.
     * 2a1.
-TC displays: `"No contacts found.
-Add a contact to get started."`
+TC displays an error message.

       Use case ends.